A practical guide to balancing salary and dividends for maximum tax efficiency.

 3. What happens if I pay dividends without sufficient profits?

-They are deemed illegal dividends and may trigger personal and company tax consequences.
+They are deemed illegal (unlawful) dividends and may trigger personal and company tax consequences.
+Dividends can only be paid from available post-tax retained profits.